Transposing sheet music to fit the range of your ocarina

 C, C♯, D, D♯, E, F, F♯, G, G♯, A, A♯, B

-Say that you wanted to transpose a melody up from C to G. If you start on C and count forwards, the distance between these two keys is 7 semitones.
+Say that you wanted to transpose a melody up from C to G. If you start on C and count forwards, the distance between these two keys is seven semitones.

 ..., C, D, E, F, G, A, B, ...

-And thus, to transpose from C to G we need only move our notes up by 4 positions.
+And thus, to transpose from C to G, we need only move our notes up by four positions.
 If the key you want to transpose to has a sharp or flat in the name, it can be ignored:

-• The distance we need to move to transpose from C to F, and C to F♯ is 3 in both cases.
+• The distance we need to move to transpose from C to F, and from C to F♯, is three positions in both cases.

 Once you know the diatonic interval, the second step is to write out the melody again, moving all of the notes up or down by the required number of positions on the staff.